Matgenix/jobflow-remote/doc/source/user/errors.rst

 .. warning::
     Any action that could have been previously performed will be repeated.

-Alternatively it is also possible to entirely rerun the Job passing the ``--break-lock`` option::
+Alternatively, it is also possible to entirely rerun the Job passing the ``--break-lock`` option::

     jf job rerun --break-lock 5

-The runner should be preferably stopped before performing this commands.
+The runner should be preferably stopped before performing this command.

 Runner logs
 ===========